epttli/Placenta_single_nucleus_analysis/README.md

 - `download_pileup_raw_data/`
   Example bash scripts illustrating how raw snATAC-seq data were downloaded from GEO and processed using Cell Ranger ATAC.
-  These scripts are provided for documentation and reproducibility purposes only.
+  These scripts are provided for documentation and reproducibility purposes.

 - `snATAC_integration.Rmd`
   R Markdown notebook for loading, QC filtering, donor integration, dimensionality